gastonmancini/bitbucket-opened-pullrequests-report/README.md

 # Bitbucket Opened Pull Requests Report

-The application is a simple Node.js app that is used to send a daily report (reminders) of the openened BitBucket Pull Requests to your team in
+The application is a simple Node.js app that is used to send a daily report (reminders) of the openened BitBucket Pull Requests to your team

 ## Overview